-Adding categories in our addMarker()
+Adding categories in our addMarker() function

-function.
+In this lab, we will add categories to our addMarker() function.
 This will allow us to filter the markers based on the categories.

-Step 1: Add categories to the data¶
+Step 1: Add categories to the data

-In our addMarker function, we will add a category to each feature by first creating a variable called category
+In our addMarker function, we will add a category to each feature by first creating a variable called category.
+This category will be used to filter the markers later.

 function addMarker(data){